vergimendi/single_cycle_processor/README.md

 1. Compile the design using Altera Quartus II or any compatible FPGA development environment.
 2. Load the design onto the Altera Cyclone IV FPGA board.
 3. Observe the results on the 7-segment displays, which will show the output of the processor's computations.

-## Conclusion
-This project implements a single-cycle MIPS processor capable of executing basic instructions.
-The system is built using SystemVerilog and designed to run on an Altera Cyclone IV FPGA board.